Participant Applications (October 1 to January 31)

 A completed Camp Placement application will include:

-Proof of student status — We will accept either a form or a letter from the participant’s university or the Camp USA Proof of Student Status form (which you can download from the International Cooperator Resource Center).
+If a student, proof of student status (not required) — We will accept a copy of the student ID, either a form or a letter from the participant’s university or the Camp USA Proof of Student Status form (which you can download from the International Cooperator Resource Center).
 These must be signed and dated by a university official.

-Photo — Please upload to the online application.
-Keep in mind that this is the first thing a camp director sees, so the applicant should smile!
+Photo — Keep in mind that this is the first thing a camp director sees, so the applicant should smile!
 It’s preferred to have a photo that’s a close-up so the applicant is recognizable.

-Photocopy of passport — Only copy the first page with photo and information.
+Passport — Only upload the first page with photo and information.

-Copies of all certifications — Certifications should be current and relevant to the applicant’s intended position at camp.
+Copies of all certifications — Should be current and relevant to the applicant’s intended position at camp.
 In addition, all applicants should indicate any life-saving or CPR certifications.

-Introductory Video-Although not required to submit an application, we highly encourage everyone to have one.
+Introductory Video — Although not required to submit an application, we highly encourage everyone to have one.
 The videos will be one of the first things camp directors see and some will not even look at applications without them.
 Videos should be short, 30 seconds to 5 minutes long, and be a platform to show off their personality, creativity and skills.
+Many applicants include photos and music in their videos.
 At the very least, we want to see a smiling face introducing themselves.